Ate329/cloudflare-DDNS-script/README.md

 └── ...
 ```

-Only the last 10 backups are kept to prevent excessive disk usage.
+By default, only the last 10 backups are kept to prevent excessive disk usage.
+You can adjust this number by setting `max_update_backups` in your configuration file.
 Each backup is stored in a timestamped directory with a unique process ID for easy identification and recovery.

 ### Update Troubleshooting